UniversalDependencies/docs/workgroups/newdoc/word_segmentation.md

 An often cited example of clitic segmentation in UD is Spanish, where pronominal clitics are sometimes written together with the verb whose arguments they are: _vámonos = vamos + nos_ lit. _we.go + ourselves_ “let's leave”; _dámelo = da + me + lo_ “give me it”.
 The crucial point is that the clitics are normally written as separate words and only if the verb is in imperative or infinitive form, the object clitics are written attached to it.
 So we have for instance _nos vamos al mar_ “we are leaving for the sea”; _me lo das mañana_ “you give me it tomorrow”.
 By splitting the object clitic from the imperative or infinitive, we are enabling the same annotation that is used for the indicative and other forms of the verb.

 Note that we do not create syntactic words for subject pronouns, although in many Spanish sentences the subject can be recognized only from the form of the verb.
 For example, _voy_ means “I go”, _va_ “he/she goes”, _vamos_ “we go”.
 However, these are not contracted forms of a subject pronoun and the verb stem.
 These are simply verb forms that show agreement with (or cross-reference) the subject.
-The agreement is captured using features such as [Person]() and [Number]() with the verb.
+The agreement is captured using features such as [Person]() and [Number]() at the verb.
 The form of the verb will stay the same if an overt subject is present: _yo voy_ “I go”, _Miguel va_ “Miguel goes”.

 Even if the agreement morpheme is clearly similar in form to the corresponding full pronoun, we do not have to (and shouldn't) separate it if it always appears at the fixed position next to the verb, and if it stays there even if an overt subject is present.